Eczema: A Quick Guide

 - behind the ear

 People may scratch affected areas during the day without realizing it.
-They may also scratch while asleep.
-This can be particularly distessing for children and their parents.

 Usually, neurodermatitis causes a skin outbreak that doesn’t get any bigger.
 But the irritated skin can grow thick and deeply wrinkled.
 Infections may also develop in the irritated areas.